When Should I Have a Mold Inspection?

 Mold, especially toxic mold, presents in black, green, or blue shades.
-Not everyone who encounters mold or mildew is in immediate danger, but you will want to prevent it from spreading.
-Mildew is a mold, so allowing it to grow could affect your health at some point.
+Not everyone encountering mold or mildew is in immediate danger, but you will want to prevent it from spreading.
+Mildew is a mold, so allowing it to grow could eventually affect your health.

 A significant difference between mildew and mold is that mildew is not necessarily toxic, meaning it doesn’t produce mycotoxins as mold can.

-AMD Environmental’s certified mold assessors will conduct a visual inspection and test indoor air quality for potential toxins.
+AMD Environmental’s certified mold assessors will visually inspect indoor air quality for potential toxins.

 6. You should have a mold inspection if someone in the home has an unexplained sickness.

-Children or adults with asthma are more vulnerable and susceptible to lung infections due to mold inhalation.
+Due to mold inhalation, children or adults with asthma are more vulnerable and susceptible to lung infections.
 Healthy people may experience runny noses, skin rashes, watery eyes, wheezing, headaches, or difficulty breathing.

-Other people who are sensitive to environmental allergens or have asthma may be symptomatic immediately.
+Other people sensitive to environmental allergens or have asthma may be symptomatic immediately.
 Symptoms include runny noses, watery eyes, or asthma flare-ups.

-The CDC (Centers for Disease Control and Prevention) reports that in 2004, the Institute of Medicine (IOM) found there was sufficient evidence to link indoor exposure to mold with:
+The CDC (Centers for Disease Control and Prevention) reports that in 2004, the Institute of Medicine (IOM) found there was sufficient evidence to link indoor exposure to mold with the following:

 - Upper respiratory tract symptoms